 Skip to content

 Year 3 pupils…

-We hope you had a fantastic summer and welcome back!
+Happy New Year!
+We hope you had a lovely rest over Christmas and welcome back.

 There is an expectation that pupils read a colour scheme book at least three times per week, if possible to an adult, and change their scheme book at least once per week.
+When wishing to change their scheme reader, pupils should put their Reading Wallet into the basket behind Mrs Stacey’s desk, immediately inside the classroom door.
+Please encourage your child to complete their reading diary with the title and pages read themselves – parent/carer to initial.
 Reading is the foundation of all other learning – excellence in almost any academic subject requires strong reading.
 It is the single most important skill you can practise with your child.
 Many thanks for your support with this key skill for life.

+Skip to content